Motivation-and-Behaviour/screen_umbrella/reports/manuscript.md

 ### Education Outcomes

 There were 41 unique effects associated with education outcomes, including general learning outcomes, literacy, numeracy, and science.
-We removed 17 effects that did not provide individual study-level data, 6 effects with samples < 1,000, and 7 with a significant Egger’s test or insufficient studies to conduct the test.
+We removed 17 effects that did not provide individual study-level data, 6 effects with samples &lt; 1,000, and 7 with a significant Egger’s test or insufficient studies to conduct the test.
 No remaining studies showed evidence of excessive significance.
 Effects not meeting one or more of these standards are presented in the supplementary material.
 The remaining 12 met our criteria for statistical credibility and are described below (see Figure @ref(fig:eduplot)).

 Among the statistically credible effects, general screen use, TV viewing, and video games were all negatively associated with academic performance or general learning.
 E-books that included narration, as well as touch screen education interventions, and augmented reality interventions were positively associated with learning.
 General screen use was negatively associated with literacy outcomes.
 However, if the screen involved co-viewing (e.g., watching with a parent) or the content was educational the association with literacy was positive.
 Numeracy outcomes were positively associated with screen-based mathematics interventions and video games with numeracy content.

 As shown in Figure @ref(fig:eduplot), most of the credible results (10 of 12 effects) showed statistically significant associations, with 99.9% confidence intervals not encompassing zero (strong evidence).
 The remaining two associations were significant at the 95% confidence level (weak evidence).
 All credible effects related to education outcomes were small-to-moderate.
 Screen-based interventions tended to have larger effect sizes than non-intervention exposure (e.g., TV viewing, e-book reading) with the largest effect size observed for augmented reality-based school interventions on general learning (*r* = 0.33).
-Most effects showed high levels of heterogeneity (10 of 12 with *I*<sup>2</sup> > 50%).
+Most effects showed high levels of heterogeneity (10 of 12 with *I*<sup>2</sup> &gt; 50%).

 ### Health and Health-related Behaviours

 We identified 97 unique outcome-exposure combinations associated with health or health-related behaviour outcomes.
-We removed 18 effects that did not provide individual study-level data, 28 effects with samples < 1,000, and 38 effects with a significant Egger’s test or insufficient studies to conduct the test.
+We removed 18 effects that did not provide individual study-level data, 28 effects with samples &lt; 1,000, and 38 effects with a significant Egger’s test or insufficient studies to conduct the test.
 No remaining studies showed evidence of excessive significance.
 Effects not meeting one or more of these standards are presented in the supplementary material.
 The remaining 16 meta-analytic associations met our criteria for credible evidence and are described below (see also Figure @ref(fig:healthplot)).

 Advertising of unhealthy foods—both traditional advertising and video games developed by a brand for promotion—were associated with higher food intake.
 Social media use was associated with higher risk of substance abuse, while screen-based interventions which target health behaviours appeared effective.

 Television viewing was negatively correlated with sleep duration, but only at the 95% confidence level (weak evidence).
 All forms of screen time (general, TV, and video games) were positively associated with body composition (e.g., BMI).
 Risky behaviour (e.g., unsafe sex) was also positively associated with social media and with the use of sexy media.
 General screen use was also associated with depression.

-Across the health outcomes, most (13 of 16 effects) were statistically significant at the *P* < 10<sup>3</sup> level, with the remaining six significant at the *P* < .05 level.
+Across the health outcomes, most (13 of 16 effects) were statistically significant at the *P* &lt; 10<sup>3</sup> level, with the remaining six significant at the *P* &lt; .05 level.
 However, all of the credible effects exhibited high levels of heterogeneity, with the lowest *I*<sup>2</sup> = 75%.
 Additionally, most effects were small, with the association between unhealthy food advertising and food intake the largest at *r* = 0.25.
-Most of the effect sizes (13/16) had an absolute value of *r* < 0.2.
+Most of the effect sizes (13/16) had an absolute value of *r* &lt; 0.2.

 # Discussion